Personal Finance Resources: Financial Education & Literacy

 As part of Cybersecurity Awareness Month, the Cybersecurity & Infrastructure Security Agency is encouraging everyone to follow four simple steps to keep their information safe:

 2. Turn on multifactor authentication (MFA).
-Enabling MFA where you can makes it harder for scammers to gain access to your account.
+Enabling MFA where you can on your online accounts, especially social media, email, and financial accounts, makes it harder for scammers to gain access to your account.

 Any final thoughts?

 We work hard at PSECU to protect member information through diligent and proactive monitoring, employee education, and member education.
 It’s a team effort, though, so we need members to be alert, monitor their account(s), review statements, and contact us when they see issues.
-For example, if you receive a fraudulent email pretending to be from PSECU, you can contact us at abuse@psecu.com so that we can investigate and potentially take action to protect other members.
+If you have any concerns about the security of your PSECU account, don’t hesitate to reach out to us - we’re here to help.